BenjaminShinar/Books-Resources/AWS SAA Practice Exams/README.md

 40. DynamoDB streams? - "DynamoDB Streams captures a time-ordered sequence of item-level modifications in any DynamoDB table and stores this information in a log for up to 24 hours." auditing of dynamoDB events.
 41. Redshift spectrum? - "Amazon RedShift Spectrum is a feature of Amazon Redshift that enables you to run queries against exabytes of unstructured data in Amazon S3, with no loading or ETL required."
 42. Step functions?
+43. RDS replication types?
+    1.  synchronous
+    2.  scheduled
+    3.  asynchronous
+    4.  continues
+44. CodeCommit
+45. CodeStar
+46. Cacheing over a method/stage? - API gateway caches over a stage.
+47. CodeDeploy - "AWS CodeDeploy is a fully managed deployment service that automates software deployments to a variety of compute services such as Amazon EC2, AWS Fargate, AWS Lambda, and your on-premises servers.
+AWS CodeDeploy makes it easier for you to rapidly release new features, helps you avoid downtime during application deployment, and handles the complexity of updating your applications.
+You can use AWS CodeDeploy to automate software deployments, eliminating the need for error-prone manual operations.
+The service scales to match your deployment needs."
+48. System Manager - "Amazon Systems Manager is a management service that helps you automatically collect software inventory, apply OS patches, create system images, and configure Windows and Linux operating systems.
+These capabilities help you define and track system configurations, prevent drift, and maintain software compliance of your EC2 and on-premises configurations.
+By providing a management approach that is designed for the scale and agility of the cloud but extends into your on-premises data center, Systems Manager makes it easier for you to seamlessly bridge your existing infrastructure with Amazon Web Services."
+49. what does dashboard display?
+50. Virtual Private Gateway?
+51. What Are SQS auto scaling queues?
+52. CloudWatch metrics per service
+53. When is server migration service used?
+54. MPLS?
+55. RTMP?
+56. MetaData querying tool?
+57. Dedicated Instance vs dedicated hosts - dedicated instances are seperated from other accounts at physical level (pay per instance). dedicated hosts is more 'stringent' and more 'separated', it's a real physical machine solely dedicated to you (per per host).
+58. When to use cognito and when SAML\tokens?

 ## Tips:

+Service limits are seen in the trusted advisor.

+transit gateway isn't only used in DX, it can connect many VPCs together (instead of peering), and just brings together VPC and other connection points like VPN or DX.

+RTMP must be stored in S3.

 ### Storage transitions:
 move from instance Store to EBS (persistnancy), and from EBS to EFS (multiple attachments, only multi-attached nitro EBS can be attached to multiple instances), and then maybe to FSx (fully managed?, works with SMB, VPNs).